Winter Flow Project 2017/18

 - The number of cancelled elective operations

 - The number of patients in their trust for whom hospitalisation in an acute trust is no longer medically required.

-The project will run from the beginning of October 2016 to the end of March 2017.
-All information submitted will be anonymised and aggregated to provide a system wide picture while avoiding unhelpful scrutiny of individual sites.
+The project will run from the beginning of October 2017 to 31st March 2018.
+All the information submitted will be anonymised and aggregated to provide a system wide picture while avoiding unhelpful scrutiny of individual sites.
 Moreover, the data will only be discussed and published in aggregate form.